chaitanyakrishna/Ginger-Chai/README.md

 ## Description

-Ginger-Chai is developed to calcualte to count total list of Dynamic and Static urls in a given website
+Ginger-Chai is developed to calculate to count total list of Dynamic and Static urls in a given website

 ### Requirements